Knepp Wildland Safaris & Camping

 The local area

 You might find it nigh on impossible to tear yourself away from this Edenesque hideaway.
 However, should you venture forth, the South Downs, England’s newest national park, is a short drive away, with Devil’s Dyke – a mile long valley – a spectacular draw.
 If stately country piles and exquisitely landscaped gardens are your thing, Petworth House (01798 342207), Arundel Castle (01903 882173) and nearby Parham House(01903 742021) are worth a visit.

 Best local places to eat and drink

 Look no further than the Knepp Wildland safari shop where you can buy organic ‘Wild Range’ longhorn steaks, venison burgers and Tamworth sausages for the BBQ.
 Delectable breakfast baskets featuring Knepp eggs and Tamworth bacon are available to pre-order.
-There’s a range of provisions from pasta and wild garlic pesto, Horsham ginger biscuits and even organic Cocoa Loco chocolate made on the Estate.
+There’s a range of provisions from pizza dough and toppings (to cook up in the wood fired-pizza ovens!), pasta and wild garlic pesto, Horsham ginger biscuits and even organic Cocoa Loco chocolate made on the Estate.
 Most importantly, the shop has a liquor license and sells organic beers, cider, wine and the local prize-winning Wiston bubbly!
 The choice of the local boozers are the Crown Inn (01403 710902; Dial Post), the Countryman Inn (01403 741383; Shipley) and the George and Dragon (01403 741320; Shipley).